Erasmus+ 2022 Mobility

 Mobility goal:

-What skills have you acquired?
+What skills do you have acquired?

 In the course, I learned to make decisions based on critical thinking, to use creative thinking in addition to critical thinking when looking for a solution, to remove obstacles that prevent creativity, to clearly and concisely present ideas, to analyze a possible problem and to look for solutions to individual parts of the problem, to accept risk for solutions, that I found and not to look for a perfect solution, as there is no perfect solution and it is necessary to accept a solution that is the best for the majority.